SymfonyCasts/design-patterns/sfcasts/cor-sf-config-and-nullobject.md

 in our chain.

-We need the `#[Autowire]` attribute because Symfony won't know how to inject `XpBonusHandlerInterface` because there are multiple classes that implement it.
+We need the `#[Autowire]` attribute because Symfony won't know how to inject `XpBonusHandlerInterface` as there are multiple classes that implement it.

 All right!
 Let's give this a try!
 Spin over to your terminal and run: